-- The total duration of the absence should be calculated.
-If the person does not know the total duration, it should be calculated as the elapsed time between the moment the person last worked and the end of the reference week. - From the main job before the period of absence.
+- ➤ The total duration of the absence should be calculated.
+If the person does not know the total duration, it should be calculated as the elapsed time between the moment the person last worked and the end of the reference week. - From the salary to be considered in this variable is the last regular salary (excluding irregular payments) from the main job before the period of absence.
 Net salary should be preferred unless gross salary is easier to collect.
 Salary can be paid by the employer or by the social security (or both).
 It includes any compensation of wages (e.g. parental leave allowance linked to the job) but excludes any other benefit which the person would receive even without a job (e.g. family allowances). - > The main target groups for this variable are the persons in long term absences: - the parental leave - the paid or unpaid leave initiated by the employer or the administration - the educational or training leave - other kinds of career breaks - ➤ If MS collect this information from other sources (e.g. administrative records) they can use this information without asking the question.